whitequark/lab-notebook/content/notes/2016-08-05-ring-oscillators-on-silego-greenpak4.md

   * Ring oscillators made from a single primitive drift with changing supply voltage by ~20 MHz/V; `GP_RINGOSC` is compensated for that.
   * Ring oscillators made from programmable logic produce the same kind of noise as `GP_RINGOSC`; noise is independent of frequency; `GP_2LUT` is an order of magnitude more noisy than `GP_INV` or `GP_RINGOSC`.
   * The output of high-frequency ring oscillators made from programmable logic has a significant DC bias and they are probably not useful for much.
   * A loop of three closely located and matched LUTs configured as inverters oscillates at a frequency higher than individual LUTs for an unknown reason.
 Why?
+(Update: [I figured it out](/notes/2016-08-05/parasitic-interaction-between-oscillating-luts-on-silego-greenpak-4/))

 I also now have a newfound appreciation of crystal oscillators.